 Arilyn helped to enhance two classic pieces of art, famous frescoes by Tove Jansson, by bringing fashion journalist Sami Sykkö and nature journalist Minna Pyykkö to explore the frescoes and ponder the feelings, moods and inspirations on show within them.

 |Artwork||Tove Jansson's "Party in the City" 1947 & "Party in the countryside" 1947|

 |Museum||HAM, Helsinki Art Museum|

 |Production||Arilyn & HAM|

-Bringing different points of view, and in-place commentary to art installations is a huge opportunity for Augmented Reality.
+Bringing different points of view, and in-place commentary to art installations is a huge opportunity, made possible with augmented reality.
 Sami Sykkö analysed the decade of "Party in the City" in terms of its dress, and fashion stylings; whilst Minna Pyykkö explored the surrounding nature and historical setting, as displayed in "Party in the Countryside".

 HAM, Sykkö and Pyykkö created the scripts, Arilyn and HAM filmed the videos at the museum (to ensure a one-to-one relationship with the artwork), and Arilyn did the post-production and publishing work.

 The frescoes are part of HAM's permanent collection and can still be viewed and scanned on location.